 This document sets out a proposed governance model for the Carequality initiative.
-The model is based on the discussions of the governance small group and is intended to advance the decision on a proposed governance model for review and approval by the Healtheway board of directors.
+The model is based on the discussions of the governance small group and is intended to advance the decision on a proposed governance model for review and approval by The Sequoia Project board of directors.
 Once finalized, this document will then be socialized with specific key stakeholders who have not been part of the Governance Committee, refined in consultation with the Governance Committee and more broadly socialized with founders and supporters.
-The governance model will then be finalized for presentation to the Healtheway board for approval.
+The governance model will then be finalized for presentation to The Sequoia Project board for approval.